pronebird/UIScrollView-InfiniteScroll/README.md

 At the moment InfiniteScroll uses indicator's frame directly so make sure you size custom indicator view beforehand.
 Such views as `UIImageView` or `UIActivityIndicatorView` will automatically resize themselves so no need to setup frame for them.

-### Preventing Infinite Scroll from Triggering
+### Prevent infinite scroll

 Sometimes you need to prevent the infinite scroll from continuing.
 For example, if your search API has no more results, it does not make sense to keep making the requests or to show the spinner.

 Objective-C:
 ```objc